-Update 2017: *Bella recently moved from Jubilee Home into Faith Home Orange with a group of 7 young ladies closer to her own age.
-She attends on-site school where she has music class and learns at her own educational level.
+Update 2017: *Bella recently moved from Jubilee Home into Faith Home with a group of young ladies closer to her own age.
+She attends on-site school, where she has music class (she likes playing the clacker!) and learns at her own educational level.
 She especially loves stringing beads, doing puzzles, making things with duplo blocks, coloring, and other hands-on activities.
+She loves to give and receive hugs.
+Bella is a happy girl and you often see her smiling as she watches others and is engaged in her environment.

 Meet *Bella, today’s featured child of the day!
 She is really cute, and looks like such a sweet young lady! *Bella is 15 years old and just came to SCH last year (2011), very malnourished and sick from a lifetime of neglect at a government-run orphanage, something no child should ever experience.
 Can you imagine?
 Languishing, day in and day out, being starved and ignored?
 All that is over now, because *Bella has finally gotten to SCH – and she’ll be able to remain there for the rest of her life, because SCH doesn’t turn out children when they pass the eligible age for adoption.